GovTechSG/seed-docs-new/prerequisites-for-onboarding.md

 If your device is already enrolled with Defender or any other antivirus solution, it has to be completely unenrolled from it before you proceed to onboard the device to SEED.

-Complete the following steps to find if Defender is your current antivirus solution and remove it from your device.
+Complete the following steps to determine if Defender is your current antivirus solution and remove it from your device.

-?> If you have other antivirus solution, please contact your administrator to remove it.
+?> **Note**: If you have another antivirus solution, please contact your administrator to remove it.

 1. Open **Terminal** and run `mdatp health`.